colinmcglynn/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/dashboard-login-ldap-tib.md

 ## <a name="implementation"></a>Step-by-step implementation guide

 This guide assumes you already have a Tyk environment set up, with a Gateway and Dashboard.
-If you don't, please follow the [Tyk On-Premises getting started guide](https://tyk.io/docs/get-started/with-tyk-on-premise/).
+If you don't, please follow the [Tyk On-Premises installation options](/docs/getting-started/installation/with-tyk-on-premises/).

 The environment used for this guide is, for simplicity's sake, all contained on a single host running Ubuntu 14.04.
 The hostname `my-tyk-instance.com` has been set to point at `127.0.0.1`.
 For production environments it is recommended that each component is hosted separately and appropriate security measures are used such as HTTPS to secure connections.